-UN meet looks to salvage promises on helping world's poorest
+Un Meet Looks To Salvage Promises On Helping World's Poorest

-World leaders meet Monday at the United Nations in a bid to salvage ambitious promises to lift the planet's poorest, at a time when vulnerable nations are facing a volley of crises.
+UNITED NATIONS, Sept 18 (NNN-AGENCIES) - World leaders meet on Monday at the United Nations in a bid to salvage ambitipromises to lift the planet's poorest, at a time when vulnerable nations are facing a volley of crises.

-But the development summit, on the eve of the annual UN General Assembly that opens Tuesday, threatens to be eclipsed by growing geopolitical tensions -- which will be symbolized by the presence at the meeting in New York of Ukrainian President Volodymyr Zelensky.
+But the development summit, on the eve of the annual UN General Assembly that opens Tuesday, threatens to be eclipsed by growing geopolitical tensions – which will be symbolized by the presence at the meeting in New York of Ukrainian President Volodymyr Zelenskyy.

 In 2015, UN member states adopted the Sustainable Development Goals, 17 targets to transform the world by 2030 including by completely ending extreme poverty and making sure not a single of the planet's eight billion people goes hungry.